dosasambhar/concepts/life-skills-track/Energy-Management.md

 ### Question 4
 Paraphrase the Sleep is Your Superpower video in brief.
 Only points, no explanations.
 **ANSWER**-
-1. Sleep is essential for memory and learning before and after new experiences.
+1. Sleep is crucial for cognitive function and memory retention.
-2. Sleep impacts overall well-being, benefiting both brain and body.
+2. Sleep has significant benefits for both physical and mental health.
-3. Prioritizing good sleep is crucial for a healthy, fulfilling life.
+3. Ensuring sufficient sleep is essential for a balanced and healthy life.
-4. Sleep is a critical part of health and well-being, not a luxury.
+4. Quality sleep is fundamental to overall well-being.

 ### Question 5
 What are some ideas you can implement to sleep better?
 **ANSWER**-
-1. Avoid Late Afternoon Caffeine: Reduce caffeine intake later in the day.
+1. Avoid Late Caffeine: Cut down on caffeine consumption in the late afternoon.
-2. Control Noise: Use white noise machines or earplugs to minimize disruptive sounds.
+2. Control Environment Noise: Use noise-canceling devices to maintain a quiet sleep environment.
-3. Limit Naps: Keep daytime naps short (20-30 minutes) to avoid affecting nighttime sleep.
+3. Shorten Naps: Limit daytime naps to 20-30 minutes to avoid disrupting nighttime sleep.
-4. Optimize Sleep Environment: Ensure the bedroom is cool, dark, and quiet.
-Invest in a comfortable mattress and pillows.
+4. Create a Comfortable Sleep Space: Keep the bedroom cool, dark, and quiet, and invest in a supportive mattress and pillows.
-5. Reduce Screen Time: Limit exposure to electronic devices like smartphones before bed.
+5. Limit Screen Exposure: Reduce use of electronic devices before bedtime.

 ## 5. Brain-Changing Benefits of Exercise

 ### Question 6
 Paraphrase the video - Brain-Changing Benefits of Exercise.
 Minimum 5 points, only points.
 **ANSWER**-
-1. Exercise immediately boosts mood, focus, and attention due to increased neurotransmitter levels.
+1. Exercise boosts mood, focus, and attention immediately by increasing neurotransmitter levels.
-2. Regular exercise results in long-term improvements in memory, attention, and mood.
+2. Consistent exercise leads to lasting improvements in cognitive functions and emotional health.
-3. Exercise enhances the size and strength of key brain regions.
+3. Exercise promotes growth and strength in key brain areas.
-4. Exercise improves current well-being and protects the brain against degenerative diseases.
+4. Physical activity enhances current health and protects against neurodegenerative conditions.

 ### Question 7
 What are some steps you can take to exercise more?
 **ANSWER**-
-1. Set Clear Goals
+1. Define Specific Objectives
-2. Start Slow
+2. Begin with Small Steps
-3. Join a Class or Club
+3. Join Fitness Groups or Classes
-4. Set Mini-Goals
+4. Establish Short-Term Goals
-5. Track Progress
+5. Monitor Your Progress
-6. Celebrate Achievements
+6. Reward Your Achievements